The Conversation (website)

 The website was launched in Australia in March 2011.
 The network has since expanded globally with a variety of local editions originating from around the world.
 In September 2019, The Conversation reported a monthly online audience of 10.7 million users, and a combined reach of 40 million people when including republication.
-The site employed over 150 full-time staff as of 2020.
+The site employed more than 150 full-time staff as of 2020.

-Each regional or national edition of The Conversation is an independent not-for-profit or charity funded by various sources such as partnered universities and university systems, governments and other grant awarding bodies, corporate partners, and reader donations.
+Each regional or national edition of The Conversation is an independent nonprofit or charity funded by various sources such as partnered universities and university systems, governments and other grant awarding bodies, corporate partners, and reader donations.